Gravestone Cleaning

 Buy the package with a few assorted sizes.
 Not all plastic scrapers are formed from the same quality and hardness of plastic.
 In many respects the softer the plastic the better.

-6. Always scrub in a random orbit motion, to avoid streaking or erosion to the surface of the stone.
+Instead of damaging the stone, the plastic wears away fairly quickly. - Always scrub in a random orbit motion, to avoid streaking or erosion to the surface of the stone.
 Many conservators make an issue to recommend starting the cleaning operation at the bottom of the stone, working towards the top.
 This serves to avoid staining the stone from runoff as the cleaning advances upward.
 I have found that with an average sized gravestone or monument, it makes little difference where you start cleaning, provided you clean the entire side once you begin.
 But, most importantly be sure to completely rinse off the stone before it dries.
 Streaking and staining, may result if the dirty water is allowed to evaporate before being rinsed from the stone.

 Fred Oakley, one of the founding members of AGS, and their preservation specialist, asked me if I knew why the back of a gravestone should always be cleaned first.

-7. A non-ionic detergent is safe to use on nearly all types of stones encountered in Cemeteries and graveyards.
+He followed up with, if you don’t clean it first, you may not clean it at all, once you have read the inscription on the front, many people don’t want to spend the time required to finish the job.
+Funny, but probably true some of the time. - A non-ionic detergent is safe to use on nearly all types of stones encountered in Cemeteries and graveyards.
 It has a neutral PH which will not affect or harm historic stones.
 It is sold as a photography product and distributed by Kodak.
 It comes in a small plastic bottle, but you do not need to use much at one time.
 Just a once in a gallon or two of water to make a cleaning solution.
 A product called Vulpex also will provide similar results.
 A word to the wise, don’t expect miracles to occur while cleaning with a non-ionic detergent, you have to be patient as results are often less then spectacular.Cathedral Stone Products distributes a product called D2, which is a biocide.
 Adapted from the bio-medical field, it kills the biological growth on stone and masonry.
 It has been proven to be very safe and effective to use on historic stonework of all kinds.The problem with most cleaning products is they will only clean on the surface.
 Just like a tooth, most biological growth has roots which take hold beneath the surface.
 A biocide will not only penetrate the surface to reach the root structure, but it is the only product which will inhibit future growth.A major difference regarding the application of D2 is it may be sprayed onto a dry stone surface.
 Within a few minutes it will go to work eating away at the biological activity.
 Be sure to rinse off thoroughly before it dries, as described above.One of the drawbacks regarding D2 is it is only sold at this time via mail order, and I think the smallest size is one gallon.
 On the plus side I have never heard of a shelf life, as it lasts a long time in the bottle.
 Also it may be diluted to a weaker strength, and is still quite effective.I would like to personally thank Norman Weiss for the development of D2 and the other stone preservation products he has helped produce.
 D2 has become the product I personally use most of the time for the cleaning of stone.

-8. Another highly effective cleaning method is to poultice the stone.
+- Another highly effective cleaning method is to poultice the stone.
 This employs the concept a capillary action to wick away staining safely.
 A poultice is simply a clay type substance which is placed on a pre-moistened stone.
 The stone is then covered to avoid evaporation.
 Once the stone is uncovered, it is rinsed clean of the poultice and hopefully the staining attempting to be removed.

 This is a very safe technique when properly employed, and may be performed on very delicate surfaces.
 It is often used in museum environments.